Random walks with local memory: A random environment altered by the walker

 An interesting feature of random walk with local memory is that the walker organizes its environment to form a tree.
 Indeed, when the walk is expressed in retrospective form, the local state at each previously visited vertex is the last exit edge, so the edges at visited vertices form a tree oriented toward the walker.
-From this observation, it is natural to use the wired uniform spanning forest ($\mathsf{WUSF}$) to construct a native environment (i.e., an environment stationary in time from the perspective of the walker; see Section~\ref{stationarity}).
+From this observation, it is natural to use the wired spanning forest (defined below) to construct a \emph{native environment}~(i.e., an invariant measure for the environment viewed from the perspective of the walker; see Definition~\ref{definition: native environment}).

-The wired uniform spanning forest is defined as follows.
+Let $G$ be a simple connected graph that is locally finite (i.e., each vertex has a finite degree).
 Let $W_1\subseteq W_2 \subseteq \ldots$ be finite connected subsets of $V(G)$ such that $\bigcup_{n=1}^\infty W_n=V(G)$.
 Let $G_n$ be obtained from $G$ by identifying all vertices outside $W_n$ to one new vertex, and let $\mu_n$ be the uniform measure on spanning trees of $G_n$.
-The \emph{wired uniform spanning forest} is then the unique infinite-volume limit of $\mu_n$ \cite{Pemantle91}.
+The \emph{wired uniform spanning forest}, denoted by $\mathsf{WUSF}$, is then the unique infinite-volume limit of $\mu_n$.

-To build a native environment for the random walk with local memory, we orient the connected component of the origin in the $\mathsf{WUSF}$ toward the origin, orient all other components toward infinity, and add an independent outgoing edge from the origin.
+Fix a vertex $o$ of $G$ as the initial location of the walker.
+To build an initial environment from $\mathsf{WUSF}$, we orient the connected component of $o$ in the $\mathsf{WUSF}$ toward $o$, orient all other components toward infinity, and add an independent outgoing edge from the $o$.
 Note that there might be more than one way to orient a component toward infinity if it has more than one end; we will orient them using the orientation given by Wilson's method rooted toward infinity~\cite{BLPS01}.
-We denote by $\arrow{\mathsf{WUSF}}^+$ the oriented subgraph constructed this way.
+We denote by $\arrow{\mathsf{WUSF}}^+$ the resulting initial environment.
+This environment is a {native environment} under the following assumptions.

-The environment given by $\arrow{\mathsf{WUSF}}^+$ turns out to be a native environment if $G$ is a Cayley graph and the random walk with local memory is {transitive} and {uniform}.
-Here \emph{transitive} means that every vertex follows the same rule in updating their local memory, and \emph{uniform} means that, averaging over all initial labels, every outgoing edge of the current location is equally likely to be the next label.
+Assume that $G$ is a simple (undirected) Cayley graph of a finitely generated group.
+A random walk with localy memory is \emph{transitive} if every vertex follows the same rule in updating its local memory; see~\eqref{equation: transitive}.
+A random walk with local memory is \emph{uniform} if, averaging over all initial labels, every outgoing edge of the current location is equally likely to be the next label.
+We remark that we actually prove the main results under a weaker uniformity assumption called \emph{$c$-stationarity}~(see~\eqref{equation: c-stationary}), and we only use the uniformity assumption in this section to simplify the notation.